-- 1. Insist Provideon Directors the tools and support to manageing their cost and revenue structures. - a.
+- 1. Provide Directors the tools and support to manage their cost and revenue structures. - a.
 Departments are responsible for budgeting and monitoring all operating expenses and programmatic revenues.
-This includes understanding how the compensation system functions and the impacts of their operational decisions on those costs which represent over 75% a vast majority of the City's General Fund budget. - b.
+This includes understanding how the compensation

+- b.
 Break-out costs that departments can control and identify strategies to incentivize departments to control those costs.
 For example, worker compensation costs can be positively impacted by safety initiatives so Directors need to understand their share of the cost. - c.
 Provide departments rewards and incentives to manage their budgets more efficiently - i.
 Departments may keep 50% of any unbudgeted revenue so long as it is spent on one-time items (e.g. equipment, training, etc.) - ii.
-Departments may carry-over 50% of any salary savings including overtime (not to exceed 1% of their salary budget) for one-time investments - When possible the City will budget or carryover funds that will be\$250,000 is set-aside annually for the internal granting program - iv.
+Departments may carry-over 50% of any salary savings including overtime (not to exceed 1% of their salary budget) for one-time investments - iii.
+When possible the City will budget or carryover funds that will be\$ set-aside annually for the internal granting program - iv.
 Departments may keep 50% of the amount they exceed any required budgetary reduction.
 That same amount can also be used towards a subsequent year's reduction. - d.
 Identify and budget for any operating impact of capital improvements - 2.
 Strive to decentralize the financial planning process. - a.
 Engage departments in identifying issues, analyzing them, and developing strategies. - b.
-Engage departments in financial modeling and forecasting.
+Engage departments in financial modeling and forecasting. - c.
+Continue to support and enhance an organizational culture that encourages departments to be innovative and collaborative in addressing financial challenges. - 3.
+Strategic plan should be developed in the context of the Five-year forecast.